bishnucit/protractor_e2e/site2/Readme.md

 protractor conf/conf.js to run the tests

-To generate report after test is executed install html reporter using : npm i protractor-html-reporter-2
+To generate report after test is executed install html reporter in the test folder using : npm i --save-dev protractor-html-reporter-2